The -13.88% Decline of Mersana Therapeutics Inc.'s (MRSN) Stock in the Past Quarter

 MRSN) stock’s latest price update

-The stock price of Mersana Therapeutics Inc. (NASDAQ: MRSN) has surged by 10.82 when compared to previous closing price of 7.76, but the company has seen a 13.61% gain in its stock price over the last five trading sessions.
+Mersana Therapeutics Inc. (NASDAQ: MRSN)’s stock price has soared by 9.94 in relation to previous closing price of 8.55.
+Nevertheless, the company has seen a gain of 9.30% in its stock price over the last five trading days.

 Analysts’ Opinion of MRSN